Get

 • Decreases bad bacteria in the gut

 Anecdotal reports tout other benefits like enhanced skin and coat health, but it’s unclear whether that’s backed by science yet.
-If you see a probiotic that makes fantastic claims, it’s best to be a little wary and maybe call your vet to see what they think of the product in question.
+If you see a probiotic that makes fantastic claims, it’s best to be a little wary and call a vet to see what they think of the product in question.

 How Are Probiotics Given?